 The “two realms” concept is not talked about in the Bible explicitly, but it’s a reasonable way to understand Jesus’ teaching, given:

-- the fact that he talked frequently about his own eternal realm (often using the word “kingdom”),
+- He talked frequently about his own eternal realm (often using the word “kingdom”),

-- how he made it clear that his kingdom/realm wasn’t going to directly or immediately replace earthly governments (John 18:36), and
+- He made it clear that his kingdom/realm wasn’t going to directly or immediately replace earthly governments (John 18:36), and

-- the fact that he called us to obey earthly governments (Romans 13:1) as long as those governments don’t force us to defy him (Acts 5:29).
+- He called us to obey earthly governments (Romans 13:1) as long as those governments don’t force us to defy him (Acts 5:29).

 The “two realms” concept is similar to Jefferson’s “wall of separation between church and state” in that it would have church and state be clearly distinguished.
 However, we believe a good deal of cooperation and interaction is inevitable between the eternal and earthly realms because both involve humans—who are whole, integrated beings.
-Jesus tells his followers that they live in both realms at the same time, and can’t neglect either one.
-This is a bit different from the implications of Jefferson’s “wall.”
+Jesus tells his followers that they live in both realms at the same time, and that we shouldn’t neglect either one.

-In fact, we believe anyone’s religious or other personal belief system could well exist in a similar tension with their views on government—distinct from each other, but interacting in certain important ways.
+In fact, we believe anyone’s religious or personal belief system could well exist in a similar tension with their views on government—distinct, but interacting in certain ways.

 Is the United States a Christian nation?